-Do you enjoy observing doctors?
-Are you looking for more opportunities where you can interact with physicians and experience first-hand the life of their career?
+Do you enjoy shadowing doctors?
+Are you seeking more opportunities where you can interact with physicians and experience first-hand the nature of their career?

-Note: This is only offered to those who are processed as MAPS volunteers and have received the unit “Physician” as one of their monthly assignments.
-We do not offer this opportunity to those who are not part of our program.
+Note: This opportunity is only available to volunteers who have received the unit “Physician” as one of their monthly assignments.
+We do not offer this opportunity to individuals who are not part of our program.

-Our program has expanded into observing the Medical Director and Attending Physician of the 6 Neuro-Trauma ICU, Dr. Vespa (seen above).
-He has agreed to allow MAPS volunteers to observe him and his team on his Neuro Critical Care rounds.
+Our program observes the Medical Director and Attending Physician of the 6 Neuro-Trauma ICU, Dr. Vespa.
+He has agreed to allow MAPS volunteers to shadow him and his team on his Neuro Critical Care rounds.

 - Dr. Paul Vespa recently treated Jay Yim, an LA Marathon runner who suffered cardiac arrest.

-Detailed instructions to observe Dr. Vespa are found here (Click!).
+Detailed instructions to observe Dr. Vespa are found here.
 Only one MAPS volunteer is allowed to observe Dr. Vespa per week, so read these instructions carefully if you are interested in this very exciting shadowing opportunity!

 - Dr. Vespa’s Neurosurgical Team

-Observing Dr. Vespa is on a first-come, first-serve basis.
+Shadowing Dr. Vespa occurs on a first-come, first-serve basis.
 If you are assigned the “Physician” unit and wish to observe Dr. Vespa’s rounding team, please email us immediately to schedule a time.
-Only one MAPS volunteer is allowed to observe Dr. Vespa per week.

-This is a great opportunity to experience what it is like to be a neurosurgical physician at the UCLA Ronald Reagan Medical Center.
+This is a great opportunity to explore the career of a neurosurgical physician at the UCLA Ronald Reagan Medical Center.